thinkshout/thinkshout/blog/_posts/2014-10-20-dynamic-menu-generation-using-pure-liquid.md

 - Github
 date: 2014-10-20 16:00:00
 ---
 When thinking about the "pros" of using a CMS, the robust menu system that is provided "out of the box" is usually at the top of the list.
-So when we decided to use Jekyll to build a production quality site for [Feeding Texas](http://www.feedingtexas.org/) we knew creating a content manager friendly menu system was a must.
+That said, when we decided to use Jekyll to build a production quality site for [Feeding Texas](http://www.feedingtexas.org/) we knew creating a content manager friendly menu system was a must.

+There were many challenges in building a production-ready site in Jekyll, which I cover in my last blog post, [Success Building CMS-less Production Sites with Jekyll](http://thinkshout.com/blog/2014/10/success-building-cmsless-production-sites-with-jekyll), but the generation of a menu system that would make content management simple for end users was surprisingly vexing – mostly because this is taken for granted when using a CMS like Drupal.

 As I embarked on this task, my initial Googling surfaced several approaches for generating a structured menu in Jekyll, but none of them satisfied both of the criteria I had defined as necessary to make the menu system ready for a non-technical client to use easily:

 * __Recursive__ – I want my primary (header) and secondary (navigation) menu structure and the associated styling (e.g. active page underlined) to hold true regardless of where I am in the menu tree.
-This is useful when a landing page that is linked from the primary menu has several siblings you'd like to be able to page between via a secondary, navigation menu.
-See [this page](http://www.feedingtexas.org/about/) from Feeding Texas' site as an example.
+This is useful when a landing page that is linked from the primary menu has several siblings you'd like to be able to page between via a secondary navigation menu.
+To visualize this, check out [the Feeding Texas "About" page](http://www.feedingtexas.org/about/).
 * __Dynamic__ – when I add a page I want the menu to be updated...automatically.
 This is helpful so all content managers need to do is create a new Markdown file and, voila! – a new menu item.

 ##Popular approaches and why they fall short